guykabi/best_blog/README.md

 BEST BLOG is a modern web application that allows users to create and share blog posts.
 Express yourself freely by uploading text, images, and other content in a user-friendly environment.

+##Just before
+The data is fetched from json-placeholder, so I had to generate names and images ( not too much :) ) .
+You may see duplicates of images and names, it's on purpose...

 ## Getting Started

 These instructions will help you set up a local copy of the project for development.